tphalp/Tr0ub4dor/README.md

 Follow all of the steps described in the section above, but be sure to create a backup of your existing Tr0ub4dor database.
 This will allow you to recover from a failed upgrade.

+Update the database structure:

+    mysql -u <your_mysql_user> -p w3pw < backend/upgrade.sql

+>If you use another database name change the first w3pw to your choosen database name.

 Point the database variables in your new config file to the database, as well as any other customization of the config.php file that you require.